 This process applies to an appeal of sanctions received from a violation of this policy only.
 For appeal of sanctions received from a violation of other college policies, refer to the Appeals section of the Student Conduct Process.
 Both the Reporting Party and the Responding Party may seek review of a decision made under this policy by making an appeal.
-Appeals must be in writing and submitted to the Vice President for Student Life during regular business hours (Monday through Friday, 8 a.m. to 5 p.m.) within three business days of the decision.
-Submit appeals via email to stulife@westmont.edu.
+Appeals must be submitted to the Vice President for Student Life in writing via an email to stulife@westmont.edu within three business days of the decision.
 Appeals will be reviewed by the Vice President for Student Life (or designee).
 Any requests for extension must be made in writing to the Vice President for Student Life within the original three-day appeal time period.
 Extensions for appeals are rarely granted, and will only be granted in extremely unusual circumstances.
 The decision to grant or deny an extension is within the sole discretion of the Vice President for Student Life.